 Pyomyositis is a bacterial infection of skeletal muscles, and antibiotic treatment leads to delayed or negative culture results.
 Gabas et al. identified bacteria in all 10 patients by 16S rDNA PCR and sequencing, while culture was positive with 4 patients only.
 Antibiotic treatment was changed in all cases resulting in 90% recovery of patients.

-In pathogen diagnosis, establishment of DNA extraction systems needs extensive validation processes.
-Usually, the eluate contains a mixture of microbial and human DNA, whereby the latter negatively influences downstream analysis, especially at low load samples.
-Molzym’s MolYsis™ Basic kits deplete human DNA in samples prior to standard DNA extraction.
+In pathogen diagnosis, establishment of DNA isolation systems needs extensive validation processes.
+Usually, the eluate contains a mixture of microbial and host DNA, whereby the latter negatively influences downstream analysis, especially at low load samples.
+Molzym’s MolYsis™ Basic kits deplete host DNA in samples prior to standard DNA extraction.

 Metagenomic sequencing is used to recover information regarding clinically relevant infections.
 In their report, Ruppé & Schrenzel summarise last year’s 2nd International Conference on Clinical Metagenomics (ICCMg2).
 This post focusses on the current status, experiences, diagnostic use and clinical impact of sample treatment.

 Identification of aetiologies of infective endocarditis is crucial for initiation of targeted antibiotic treatment and patient outcome, but culture often fails.
 Marsch and his colleagues analysed 46 heart valves with negative or inconsistent culture results by 16S/18S rDNA PCR.
 In 7 patients, PCR results led to the change of the antibiotic regime.